Cloudy Water Cloudy Water — Can I Swim in Cloudy Pool Water? Safety Risks Explained

 When You Can Swim Again

-Wait until you can clearly see the bottom of the deep end and your water chemistry is balanced.
+Wait until free chlorine is below 10 ppm (per CDC), you can clearly see the bottom and main drain of the deep end, and your water chemistry is balanced.
 This typically takes 24-72 hours depending on the severity of cloudiness and your pool's circulation system.
-The water should be crystal clear with proper FC levels before anyone enters the pool.
+The water should be clear with proper FC levels before anyone enters the pool.

 Remember, patience now prevents health problems later.
 A few days of not swimming is much better than dealing with recreational water illnesses or safety incidents.